Thorns Barbarian Endgame Guide

 While this is often enough to entice most enemies to foolishly and continuously impale themselves to death, there are certainly those who think they can outsmart us by simply standing their ground; even resisting the urge to give into our taunting Challenging Shout.

 Well, when our words aren't enough, sometimes we need to use force.
-And even the toughest foes can not escape the restraints of our Steel Grasp, as we force them to either spell their own demise, or violently shred them with Frenzy until death is, in fact, the only escape.
+And even the toughest foes can not escape the restraints of our Steel Grasp, as we force them to either spell their own demise, or violently Bash them to a pulp until death is, in fact, the only escape.

-And speaking of Frenzy... thanks to some great Unique buffs and the Vampiric Powers of Season 2, Thorns gets some very welcome assistance with single target damage utilizing this Basic Skill - the damage output may actually surprise you!
+And speaking of Bash... continuing the trend of buffs from past seasons, Thorns once again gets some very welcome assistance with single target damage in Season 4 by utilizing this incredibly strong Basic Skill - the damage output may actually surprise you!

 Thorns Barbarian Endgame Setup